GadaAhmed/House-Hunting/README.md

    * I need to create my own profile
    * I need control panel to manage my houses

-  User Journey ✈️
+ ✈️ User Journey

   As a user, I can see all available houses that able to rent, search to find houses and I can add any liked house to my favorite list and see the differences between two houses from my favorite list, inside my profile I have my information and control panel for my own houses available to rent.

-  Prototype 🎨
+ 🎨 Prototype

 ![house hunting](https://github.com/GadaAhmed/House-Hunting/assets/130051751/b76b9662-7a2d-4279-8256-b3c6e80b1f84)

- Technologies 💻
+ 💻 Technologies

   Front-end Technology:
 ReactJS (Hooks).
 Material UI

 Team
-Lead Mentor 😎
+ 😎Lead Mentor
 Yasmeen Attallah

-Team Members 👥
+👥Team Members
 GhadaAbouAthra

-Stretch Goals 🥅
+🥅Stretch Goals

 user can see the location of the house on the map and compare between two houses create an admin dashboard admin can view, edit, delete all users and houses create chat that allows users to contact and negotiate

-Resources 🔍
+🔍Resources

 https://material-ui.com/
 https://www.npmjs.com/package/yup